vg-json-data/sm-json-data/strats.md

 - _useImplicitRequires_: A boolean, true by default, indicating whether standard requirements should be implicitly appended to the `requires` in this object.
 This can be set this to false if the standard requirements are already accounted for in the strat `requires`, for example if the strat involves using a Power Bomb which would already unlock the door as a side effect, or if it uses a Super as a hero shot to open the door.
 If this property is set to true, the implicit standard requirements are based on the door type, as follows:
     - For "missiles", the implicit requirement is `{"ammo": {"type": "Missile", "count": 5}}`.
     - For "super", the implicit requirement is `{"ammo": {"type": "Super", "count": 1}}`.
-    - For "powerbomb", the implicit requirement is `h_usePowerBombs`.
+    - For "powerbomb", the implicit requirement is `h_usePowerBomb`.
     - For "gadoraMissiles", the implicit requirement is `{"ammo": {"type": "Missile", "count": 3}}`.
     - For "gadoraSuper", the implicit requirement is `{"ammo": {"type": "Super", "count": 1}}`.